-Wake Forest offers a minor in Linguistics.
+Wake Forest offers a minor in linguistics.
 Linguistics is the scientific study of human language, how words are formed and organized, and their meanings.
 Any student wishing to study speech pathology should consider the linguistics minor.
-The minor requires 15 hours.
-Courses include:

 Graduate Record Exam (GRE): The general test is required.

 Years of post-graduate education required: The MS program in speech pathology is generally 2-3 years.
 The PhD program is another 2-3 years.